CliMA/CloudMicrophysics.jl/docs/src/IceNucleation.md

   should be noted that the P3 parameterization does not distinguish between immersion freezing, contact freezing, etc.

-The P3 scheme allows homogeneous freezing to freeze all droplets at temperatures equal to or less than 233.15K.
-No homogeneous freezing occurs at warmer temperatures.
+The P3 scheme allows homogeneous freezing to freeze all droplets at temperatures equal to or less than 233.15 K. No homogeneous freezing occurs at warmer temperatures.

 ## INP Concentration Frequency

-With this parametrization, the concentration of ice nucleating particles (INPs) is found based on the relative frequency distribution, which depends on the temperature, but does not depend on aerosol types.
+With this parameterization, the concentration of ice nucleating particles (INPs) is found based on the relative frequency distribution, which depends on the temperature, but does not depend on aerosol types.
 It is based on [Frostenberg2023](@cite) and is derived from measurements, for marine data sets.
 It is a lognormal distribution, described by

 ```math